jasilven/redbush/README.md

-Redbush supports very basic set of interactions with the repl (send forms to repl, receive and show evaluation results) and should be accompanied with other more specialized clojure-related plugins (e.g. for linting, documentation lookup, completion, etc.)
-to have more complete clojure development environment with neovim.
+Redbush supports very basic set of interactions with the repl (send forms to repl, receive and show evaluation results) and should be accompanied with other more specialized clojure-related plugins (e.g. for linting, documentation lookup, completion, etc.) to have more complete clojure development environment with neovim.

 What makes redbush different from other similar neovim clojure-plugins?
 As redbush is written in rust it has fast and almost instant startup time and it has effortless/automatic support for both nrepl and prepl (clojure's standard socket repl).
-Those two features were the main goals for redbush from the beginning.
+Those features were the main goals for redbush from the beginning.

 While the basic functionality is considered done, it is still taking baby steps and it's definitely not yet battle-tested thoroughly.